xinghua24/Maven/README.md

 ```
 The source files will be formatted prior to compilation in the build lifecycle.

 By default, the plugin uses the Eclipse formatter settings and provides no additional preferences other than the compiler version.
-You can specify the formatting preferences for Eclipse code formatter, sing the `configFile` parameter.
+You can specify the formatting preferences for Eclipse code formatter, using the `configFile` parameter.

 Here is an example to use Google's formatter [eclipse-java-google-style.xml](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml)
 ```xml